 Description of Project

 Summer 2011: In August, a group of five students and our professional mentor traveled to Uganda for a Tufts EWB implementation trip.
-A water storage tank along with a bicycle pump attachment was put in place at the community’s main clean water source after a year of planning and designing.
+A water storage tank along with a bicycle-driven pump attachment was put in place at the community’s main clean water source after a year of planning and designing.
 Throughout the building process the community members voiced their opinions on how adjust the designs to best fit their needs.
 With their help the team successfully implemented the system and the community took full ownership of the project.
 The team also performed a community health workshop with the children of Shilongo to teach the kids about clean water and health issues.
-This school year the group will focus on creating a health booklet to give to the community and will make preliminary designs for slow sand filtration, rain water catchment, and a bicycle pump improvement to show the community and get feedback on.
-With the help of the community members a new project will be created for implementation next summer.

 For the Fall 2013 semester we will be meeting on Tuesdays at 8:30 PM in Aidekman 313.
 Drop by if you are interested in joining our group!

 Feel free to contact the 2013-2014 project leaders with any questions: